MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The Power Pages and DocuSign integration offers an efficient workflow for incorporating e-signatures into multi-step forms through a low-code Studio experience.
+Power Pages and DocuSign integration offer an efficient workflow for incorporating e-signatures into multi-step forms through a low-code Studio experience.
 This integration uses the DocuSign connector-based Microsoft Power Automate Flow to enable an end user to view and sign documents.
 The configuration of these components is through a newly introduced **Integrations > External Apps** tab in the Set up workspace and allows you to map to your specific Dataverse tables to DocuSign.
 With this integration, you can add an e-signature step to your multi-step forms, enabling a streamlined process for capturing digital signatures.

 > [!IMPORTANT]
 > - This feature is a preview feature.